Things to Know When Dating A Single Mom

 Sometimes, the saying "the kids come first" comes with negative connotations or stigmas and can serve as a turnoff to potential suitors.
 It shouldn't.
 A woman's decision to put her children first, even above herself, demonstrates responsibility and character.

 The fact of the matter is that if a woman, or any single parent for that matter, neglected their children to spend time with their romantic partners, it would serve as an immediate red flag.
 The manner in which a person handles responsibilities greatly speaks to who they are as individuals.
-Single mothers should and usually do put their children first.

 While each has to decide whether they are comfortable with dating a single mom, there are certain signs which indicate that someone should not pursue the preceding course of action.
 One of the strongest and most obvious signs of someone who shouldn't date a single mother is a dislike or aversion to children.
 Disliking children is not an inherently negative trait.
 However, a person who does not care for kids should not become romantically involved with someone who has children and is responsible for meeting their needs every day.